KorieDrakeChaney/ChessEngineTS/README.md

 ## Installation

-Run the following command to install the most recent version of chess.js from NPM:
+Run the following command to install the most recent version of chess-engine-ts from NPM:

 ```sh
 npm install chess-engine-ts